10 Money Saving Tips (that actually work)

 - The cost of insurance.

-Hell, I've been worried about it too.
+Hell, I've been worried about these things too.

 Prices have been growing faster than usual.